Image and Video Manager (Images)

 When your site receives a request for an image, Image and Video Manager (Images) checks whether the request matches an Image and Video Manager (Images) rule.
 If it does, it applies the appropriate Image and Video Manager (Images) features.
 There are two types of features:

 One-touch features.
 Includes two simple on/off options, controlled via your Property Manager configuration.
-Scale for Mobile serves the best available size for the requesting device.
+Automatic breakpoint selection serves the best available size for the requesting device.
 Use Best File Type serves the image format that works best for the requesting browser.
 No further configuration is needed for one-touch features.

 Policy features.
 Encompass a wide set of tools for manipulating images, including the set of breakpoint widths, image quality, and transformations such as cropping, rotation, color adjustment, and watermarking.
 To apply these features, you need to define a policy (via either Image and Video Manager (Images) Policy Manager or the Image and Video Manager API) and apply it to images with a query string parameter.
 You can apply only one policy to a single image URL.